 Tapping your personal assets

-More than a third of women small business owners also use credit cards to help cover operating expenses3.
-But double-digit interest rates on balances can be an expensive way to fund a start-up, notes Lee.
+More than a third of women small business owners also use credit cards to help cover operating expenses.3 But double-digit interest rates on balances can be an expensive way to fund a startup, notes Lee.
 Alternately, you could consider leveraging assets you have in a brokerage account as collateral for a loan.
 “That allows you to have access to the funds on a short-term basis without having to liquidate your investments and losing out on potential earnings growth,” Lee explains.
-Another possibility to discuss with an advisor might be to borrow against the value of your home with a home equity line of credit (HELOC).
-Just remember that if you can’t repay a HELOC, you might risk losing your home.
 Be sure to talk to your advisor about whether self-funding your business with personal assets will still allow you to meet your other financial goals.

 Accepting funding from friends and family